AlvisNgo/genlms/README.md

 Edit the environment as necessary.
 For example, if your MySQL server is running on port 3306, change it to 3306.

 In real world, I should not expose the MS_SECRET in this readme file.
 However, this is a closed project, and we can't expect Prof to create a new Azure application just to test our assignment.
 So, we decided to share this secret key here.

+Next, enter the following command from this directory.
 ```
 pip install requirements.txt
 python manage.py migrate